ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_qg_export_data.rst

 file format or to tab-separated values (.tsv) files for data analysis in other software.
 If you export to the .rtdc file format, you will stay in the DC ecosystem, allowing you to make use of dclab and Shape-Out or other software that can interface with HDF5 data.
+Since Shape-Out 2.22.0, it is also possible to export event images as a video file.

 .. _qg_export_data:
 .. figure:: scrots/qg_export_data.png